WildClaims: Information Access Conversations in the Wild(Chat): Information Access in the Wild

 \section{Information Access in the Wild}

-In this section, we aim to see \textit{what real-world information access conversations look like (RQ1).} We first show real user-system interactions from the WildChat dataset~\cite{Zhao:2025:WCI} that highlight counter-examples less considered in current conversational information access literature.
-We then review the existing definitions of conversational information access and provide a more general, clarified definition of information access conversations that reflects real user-system interactions.
+In this section, we aim to see \textit{what real-world conversational information access looks like (RQ1).} We first show real user-system interactions from the WildChat dataset~\cite{Zhao:2025:WCI} that highlight counter-examples less considered in current conversational information access literature.
+We then review the existing definitions of conversational information access and provide a more general, clarified definition of conversational information access that reflects real user-system interactions.